 3. Try to choose a padded stroller bag

-According to the expert, padded stroller bags are more suitable for air travel rather than a normal bag.
-Moreover, as mentioned above you can use some diapers or nappies for covering the whole stroller.
-A non-padded stroller bag will keep your gear only clean but a padded bag can provide overall protection.
-Though some airlines provide a strong plastic bag for carrying the stroller.
-It does not protect items properly.
+According to the expert, padded stroller bags are very durable and lightweight for air travel rather than a normal bag.
+A non-padded stroller bag can keep your gear only clean, but a padded bag will protect overall.
+Some airlines provide a strong plastic bag for carrying the stroller, but it does not protect items properly.

 4. Store stroller on the aircraft

-If the flight is not full and your stroller is small enough then you may able to carry it on the aircraft with you.
-In this situation, with your other carry-on luggage, you can store it in the overhead bin.
-It will allow you to access the stroller easily and you do not have to wait after leaving flight for it.
+If the flight is not full and your stroller is small enough, then you might be able to carry it.
+In this case, you can store it in the overhead bin with your other carry-on luggage.
 It also reduces the chances of losing the gear during a transfer to another flight.

 Recommended post: GB pockit stroller Review (Best lightweight and World’s smallest folding stroller)

 5. During stroller checking